CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 </details>

 <details>
-<summary markdown="span">What do you do next after writing the following in main.tf file?
+<summary markdown="span">What do you do next after writing the following in main.tf file?</summary>

 ```
 resource "aws_instance" "some-instance" {